KwachOjunga/rs_dicom/README.md

 Roadmap
 ---
-- [ ] It'd be nice to have this work with other medical formats.
+- [ ] Support other medical formats.